scidsg/hushline/docs/README.md

 ### Step 2: Log in to your Pi

 #### Boot Up Your Pi
 1. Insert your SD card into the Raspberry Pi.
-You'll find it on the bottom of the board, opposite of the ethernet ports.
+You'll find the card slot on the bottom of the board, opposite of the ethernet ports.
 2. Plug it in using your new power supply.

 #### Router Settings